-Acquisition projects where a tribe or tribal non-profit with 501 (c)3 status is either the applicant or a co-applicant on the project will be prioritized for funding and may receive one hundred percent funding for eligible costs.
+Acquisition projects where a tribe or tribal non-profit with 501 (c)3 status is either the applicant or a co-applicant on the project will be prioritized for funding.

 Socially Disadvantaged Farmers and Ranchers

 SGC's Racial Equity Action Plan (2021), approved by the Council, establishes SGC's vision for racial equity as "All people in California live in healthy, thriving, and resilient communities regardless of race."
 The REAP also outlines actions SGC will take to achieve racial equity in its organization, operations, programs, and policies.
 It directs SGC staff to develop requirements for racial equity priority topics in each of its programs.